psol/ccl3/README.md

   (warning the testdata library may have been modified for testing purposes: adding or removing errors do not rely on it for anything but testing the Schematron itself)

-'''Warning''' the Schematron imports XSL functions so you must set allow-foreign to true when generating the XSLT stylesheets.
+_Warning_ the Schematron imports XSL functions so you must set allow-foreign to true when generating the XSLT stylesheets.